smartdevicelink/sdl_evolution/proposals/0259-DisabledSoftbuttons.md

 .
 .
     <param name="isDisabled" type="Boolean" mandatory="false">
       <description>If false or missing, softbutton must appear usable.
 If true, softbutton must appear as not usable.
+Button press events will still be sent to the app regardless.
       </description>
     </param>
  </struct>